 In a Rolling Stone interview with Smokey Robinson and Otis Williams (of The Temptations), Robinson said The Beatles were the first huge white act to admit they listened to black music, and love it.
 Williams said…”I must give credit to The Beatles. . .It seemed like at that point in time white America said, ‘OK if the Beatles are checking them out, let us check them out.'”
 The popularity of Motown acts and other black artists grew, and in the 1960’s Top 40 stations played a greater mix of music than ever before.

 The Beatles always played a variety of styles.
 They also deserve credit for helping make Country more acceptable to rock/pop fans…which in turn paved the way for Country Rock.

 Growing up in the 1950’s, The Beatles were fans of Country & Western, as it was called then.
 John Lennon said that before he learned to play the guitar, he was already imitating Hank Williams songs .
 While all of The Beatles liked Country, Ringo is the biggest fan.
 Among his vocal performances are songs by Buck Owens (“Act Naturally”) and Carl Perkins (“Matchbox” & “Honey Don’t”).
 The Beatles also did some of their own songs with a country touch, such as “What Goes On”, “I Don’t Want To Spoil The Party” and “I’ve Just Seen A Face”.

-Update: Just this week (7/26/18), former Byrds Roger McGuinn and Chris Hillman said their interest in Country Rock came from The Beatles.
+Update: Just this year, former Byrds Roger McGuinn and Chris Hillman said much of their interest in developing their own Country Rock sound came from The Beatles.
 McGuinn said it was hearing “Act Naturally”, and Hillman said for him it was “I’ve Just Seen A Face”.